idea-statica/iom-examples/README.md

 Member1D member = CreateMember1D(model, 1, Member1DType.Beam, element);
 model.Member1D.Add(member);

-//TODO - each member requires the correct setting of its coordinate system.
-It affects behaviour of internal forces

 // create the instance of a ConnectedMember - it defines the geometrical bahaviour of our Member1D in a connection.
 It can be ended or continouous.
 // Member1D can be part of more connections ConnectedMember M1 = new ConnectedMember();